 The editors welcome contributions to Romanticism and Victorianism on the Net (RaVoN) at the following addresses (email submission only):

 The journal operates a peer-review system, which means that articles submitted to the journal will normally be considered by at least two experts in the field, one of whom is a member of the International Advisory Board.
 These experts read submissions and write readers’ reports.
-About 35 percent of submissions have been published since the creation of the journal eighteen years ago.
+About 35 percent of submissions have been published since the creation of the journal nineteen years ago.
 No multiple submissions are allowed; i.e articles should not be submitted to another academic journal simultaneously.
 This journal is indexed in the MLA International Bibliography.
 Essays should be between 5000 and 8000 words in length (including notes).

 RaVoN follows MLA guidelines as outlined in the MLA Handbook for Writers of Research Papers.
 This publication is the best source to follow while preparing your article for production.
 For quick reference, you can consult the following web site.

 Be careful to ensure that articles within collections include the page numbers for the whole article (e.g., Swanson, Gunnar.
 “Graphic Design Education as a Liberal Art: Design and Knowledge in the University and The ‘Real World.'”
 The Education of a Graphic Designer.
 Ed.
 Steven Heller.
 New York: Allworth Press, 1998.
 13-24.)

 FORMATTING AND LAYOUT

 - Precede the article itself with the following items in the following order: title, author, affiliation, abstract of essay.
 Any epigraph should follow the abstract.

 - Include a short biographical blurb about yourself at the end of the essay.

 - Double-space throughout, including quotations and notes.
 Use endnotes rather than footnotes.
 Italicize titles and foreign words; do not underline.